-Saint Anne's Hospital serves a large proportion of patients who are enrolled in government-subsidized health plans, as well as many uninsured or under-insured individuals presenting for care.
+Saint Anne's Hospital serves a large proportion of patients who are enrolled in governmentsubsidized health plans, as well as many uninsured or under-insured individuals presenting for care.
 Despite improvements in coverage, vulnerable populations, such as undocumented residents and the working poor, still experience barriers to accessing care.
-Given the uncertain future of the federal Affordable Care Act, they are now at increased risk to be uninsured or under-insured.

 In key informant surveys and community-based focus groups, the lack of confidence in and understanding of health insurance benefits and enrollment were consistently identified as barriers to care.
 Research indicates that individuals who have health insurance participate more actively in preventive care, reducing costly and avoidable emergency room visits.
+Saint Anne's

-Saint Anne's Hospital is committed to providing culturally and linguistically competent health insurance education and enrollment assistance to any person seeking access to health care and/or health benefits.
+Hospital is committed to providing culturally and linguistically competent health insurance education and enrollment assistance to any person seeking access to health care and/or health benefits.

 With the implementation of the Accountable Care Organization (ACO) model of care, it has become essential to have primary health care providers at the center of initiatives to improve community/population health.
 The success of this will be determined by the commitment from primary health care providers to learn more about the community they serve through cultural competency, population health education, and explicit attention to the social determinants of health.
-The benefits to primary health care providers would be in achieving the "Triple Aim," the Institute for Healthcare Improvement (IHI)'s term for "simultaneously improving the experience of care, the per capita costs of health care and the health of populations."
+The benefits to primary health care providers would be in achieving the "Triple Aim," the Institute for Healthcare Improvement (IHI)'s term for "simultaneously improving the experience of care, the per capita costs of health care, and the health of populations."8